-Over the years I tried to develop a certain sense of it.
+Over the years, I tried to develop a certain sense of it.
 I never wanted to deal with the Nakba.
 My consciousness of it is weary.
 It should also be genetic.
 I never heard my family talking about it.
-My mother’s family is becoming refugees suddenly and are dispossessed from their West Jerusalem house to what I grew up seeing after two or three generation something that looked like a slum.
+My mother’s family is suddenly becoming refugees and dispossessed from their West Jerusalem house to what I grew up seeing after two or three generations, something that looked like a slum.
 My other grandmother tells the story of her original city, Ramla.
 In which she recalls the rest of her life just in Jerusalem.

 The last three weeks brought what felt lay a déjà vu in my memory.
 A memory of unnecessarily told miseries.
 A memory of a tragedy that overtook me as a human being.
 A tragedy that somehow defines me.
-A tragedy that echoes within a non-lasting curse that continues to enliven us from one generation to the other.
+A tragedy echoes within a non-lasting curse that continues to enliven us from one generation to another.

-What happened tonight, as a consequence of the escalation on the vicious murder of the teenager, Mohammad Abu Khder from Shu’fat?
+What happened tonight as a consequence of the escalation of the vicious murder of the teenager, Mohammad Abu Khder, from Shu’fat?
 Our street was on the seam of the confrontation.
-It was a scene that quickly brought to me the memories of the first intifada.
+It was a scene that quickly brought me the memories of the first intifada.

 But the first intifada carried with it feelings of hope.
 Of victory to resistance.
 Of believing that occupation can end.
 There was this pulse of life of us as a nation.
 We felt alive.

 Tonight it wasn’t life.
 It was still grief, accompanied with a great sensation of anger, of frustration.
 There was this awe to touching the feeling of life again.
-It could be amazing that again, this Palestinian gene should be what makes things systematically move in the same manner.
+It could be amazing that, again, this Palestinian gene should be what makes things systematically move in the same manner.
 It was the same scene of more than two decades.
 By actors who were not born back then.
 How they adapt to the same methods of resistance subconsciously.
-It felt as if it was my generation.
-With courage that is surprising to a generation that is a by-product of Oslo.
+It felt as if my generation with courage is surprising to a generation that is a by-product of Oslo.

 But what happened to me tonight was this feeling of fear.

-However, some distant sentiment kept dwelling on me.
-A sensation of something that runs in my veins.
-I haven’t encountered in this lifetime.
+However, some distant sentiment kept dwelling on me—a sensation of something that ran in my veins.
+I haven’t encountered it in this lifetime.
 I couldn’t.
 But something inside me has reached out to it.

 It was that feeling of Nakba Revisited.
 The horror generations of my family and I my nation endured during the Nakba.
-Those stories that seemed fictional about Zionist gangs who terrorized the villages and killed its people and forced them to escape for whatever left of their lives.
-The horrific scenes we were witnessing in the last three weeks, and those closed sketches of abduction, lynching, running over with cars, attacking in the train, thrashing on roads and malls, slaughtering.
+Those stories seemed fictional about Zionist gangs who terrorized the villages and killed their people, and forced them to escape for whatever was left of their lives.
+We witnessed horrific scenes in the last three weeks, and those closed sketches of abduction, lynching, running over with cars, attacking in the train, thrashing on roads and malls, slaughtering.
 This scene of blocking all entrances and exits to the neighborhoods, surrounding it with police troops.
-The site of what was yesterday just a healthy place to be as a courtyard in the aftermath of an earthquake has this mystical forewarning.
+The site of what was yesterday just a healthy place as a courtyard in the aftermath of an earthquake has this mystical forewarning.